zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/getting-started.md

 ## SQL Server Provider

-Microsoft SQL Server is a relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence, and analytic applications in corporate IT environments.
+Microsoft SQL Server is a relational database management system (RDBMS) that supports various transaction processing, business intelligence, and analytic applications in corporate IT environments.

  - You can install SQL Server provider by installing the [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/) nuget package.
  - It allows Entity Framework Core to be used with Microsoft SQL Server (including SQL Azure).